On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 In the case of the conic Minkowski norm, $g_v$ is positive definite but in the Lorentz one, $g_v$ has Lorentzian signature $(+,-, \dots , -)$.

-In the Lorentz case, the reverse triangle inequality has a natural interpretation even in a classical setting.
-Namely, in our example, the Lorentz norm correspond to the case when the zeppelin engine is trying to move in the direction opposite to the wind (describing a straight line in the conic region) but it is drifted by the wind, so that the arrival time is maximized.
+In the Lorentz part, the reverse triangle inequality has a natural interpretation even in a classical setting.
+Namely, in our example, the Lorentz norm correspond to the case when the zeppelin engine is trying to move in the direction opposite to the wind (describing a straight line in the conic region), however, as it is drifted by the wind, the arrival time is maximized.

 The case of critical wind corresponds to the limit situation when the cone degenerates into a hyperplane tangent to $S$.
 Hence, the 0 velocity for the zeppelin corresponds to the velocity of the wind compensated by the maximum velocity of the engine in the opposite direction.
 This leads to the concept of wind Minkowski norm \cite{CJS24}.